Sport and leisure facilities

 Although there's no formally recommended or legislated age, many facilities currently use 8 years as their age limit.

-This is based on CIMSPA's guidance regarding unaccompanied children attending swimming pools (Parental and operator guidance for child supervision policies in swimming pools, PDF).
+This is based on CIMSPA's guidance regarding unaccompanied children attending swimming pools.
 However, this guidance primarily focuses on physical, health and safety risks arising from a child being in the water, rather than child protection and wider safeguarding concerns within the facility.

 In February 2015, the CPSU commissioned a report from Dr Vicky Lovett from Swansea University, Safeguarding children in leisure facilities.
 The report outlined a summary of child development ages 8-11 years for safeguarding children in sport and leisure